Try Wisepops now

 In order to effectively use upselling and cross-selling, it's important to understand your products and what complementary items would be of value to your customers.
 You should also be careful not to overuse these techniques, as it can quickly become overwhelming or annoying to your customers.

-It costs 5x more to get a new customer than to get business from an existing one, right?
 Apparently, this matter is more complicated in modern ecommerce.
 Still, customer loyalty programs are a great way to reward your customers for their repeat business and encourage them to continue shopping with your store.
 These programs can include rewards such as points, discounts, and exclusive offers.

 Shopify integrates with many customer loyalty programs, making it easy to add this feature to your store.
 You can create a loyalty program that rewards customers for purchases, referrals, and other actions, and you can track and manage the program directly from your Shopify dashboard.